If you really want to get your message across to key stakeholders, you need to leverage awesome visual content.

 Did you know, people can recall 65% of the visual content they see almost three days later?
 In contrast, they can only recall about 10% of written content after three days.

-Just because you’ve heard it before, doesn’t mean it isn’t true.
-When it comes to fonts, keep it simple!
+A general rule of thumb is, when it comes to fonts, keep it simple!
 Using too many fonts at once can look cluttered and confusing.
-For a sleek, streamlined design, stick to just one or two fonts and use the various font weights to create hierarchy.
+For a sleek, streamlined design, stick to just one or two fonts and use the various font weights to create a hierarchy.

-Use your fonts wisely: The right fonts can look terrible when misplaced!
+Prioritize Clarity: Your priority when designing should be conveying information in an accessible way.
 As a basic rule of thumb, choose stylized fonts for headings and easy-to-read traditional fonts for your body copy.

 3. Know That Less is More

-Celebrate simplicity: Many non-designers feel an urge to fill up an entire page, but among professionals, this is considered over-designing.
+Leave Room for Whitespace: Many non-designers feel an urge to fill up an entire page, but among professionals, even the example on the left (the ‘Don’t) is considered over-designing.
 If there’s anything we can learn from Apple, it’s that whitespace is powerful.
 Remember to leave your images and text some room to breathe.

 4. Create Rules and Stick to Them

-Whenever you create a document, start by selecting a heading, sub heading, and body size, and then stick to these styles throughout your design.
-By setting yourself clear, easy-to-follow rules, your end product will look and feel more harmonious.
+Creating rules for your documents means better consistency.
+Whenever you create a document, start by selecting a heading, subheading, and body size, and then stick to these styles throughout your design.
+By setting yourself clear, easy-to-follow rules, your end product will look and feel more harmonious, and better reflect your brand identity.

 Plus, it will make your life simpler!
 You can save a lot of time by creating one or two templates for whatever you’re working on and relying on those for future tasks.